Chocobozzz/PeerTube/support/doc/tools.md

   * Vimeo: https://vimeo.com/xxxxxx
   * Dailymotion: https://www.dailymotion.com/xxxxx

 The script will get all public videos from Youtube, download them and upload to PeerTube.
 Already downloaded videos will not be uploaded twice, so you can run and re-run the script in case of crash, disconnection...

+Videos will be publicly available after transcoding (you can see them before that in your account on the web interface).

 ### upload.js

 You can use this script to import videos directly from the CLI.

+Videos will be publicly available after transcoding (you can see them before that in your account on the web interface).

 ```
 $ cd ${CLONE}